ksator/junos_automation_with_rest_calls/README.md

 ### How to get the equivalent RPC of a Junos show command?

-Each junos show command has an equivalent rpc.
+Each Junos show command has an equivalent RPC.
-To get the equivalent rpc of a Junos show command, add ```| display xml rpc``` at the end of the show command.
+To get the equivalent RPC of a Junos show command, add ```| display xml rpc``` at the end of the show command.

 ##### show command/RPC without argument